-In the literature about semantic networks, there exist several ways to connect cue words to their associative responses [40,43,44].
-We chose to connect each cue word to all three of its responses, since this method has been shown to provide more heterogeneity in associative responses [44] and has been used in previous works with forma mentis networks [26,27,42].
-Moreover, this approach to network construction has been shown to improve the accuracy of many language-related prediction tasks (such as associative strength prediction) compared to other strategies, e.g., connecting the cue word to the first response only [44].
-We also considered idiosyncratic associations, i.e., associations provided only one time, which were visually represented as narrower edges compared to non-idiosyncratic associations.
+In the literature about semantic networks, there exist several ways to connect cue words to their associative responses [19, 20, 36].
+We chose to connect each cue word to all three of its responses since this method has been shown to provide more heterogeneity in associative responses [20] and has been used in previous works with forma mentis networks [1, 63, 65].
+Moreover, this approach to network construction has been shown to improve the accuracy of many language-related prediction tasks (such as associative strength prediction) compared to other strategies, e.g., connecting the cue word to the first response only [20].
+We also considered idiosyncratic associations, i.e., associations provided only one time, which are visually represented as narrower edges compared to non-idiosyncratic associations.

-Using the valence labels for the key concepts and associated responses, we enriched the BFMNs, representing them as feature-rich cognitive networks [45] in which information about the sentiment of associative responses could be used to describe the properties of the cue word [27].
-As in previous works, we leveraged the notion of a node's neighborhood, consisting of the set of adjacent nodes to a target node: in this case, the neighborhoods of a cue word were the sets of all the associative responses generated by the participants (the language models or humans) responding to the same set of instructions.
-Inspired by the famous quote You shall know a word by the company it keeps [46], which is also the foundation of the distributional semantic hypothesis [47], we could obtain a better understanding of the valence attributed to the cue word by considering the valences of its neighboring associates.
+Using the valence labels for the key concepts and associated responses, we enriched the BFMNs, representing them as feature-rich cognitive networks [15] in which information about the sentiment of associative responses can be used to describe the properties of the cue word [65].
+As in previous works, we leveraged the notion of a node's neighborhood, consisting of the set of adjacent nodes to a target node: In this case, the neighborhoods of a cue word are the sets of all the associative responses generated by the participants (the language models or humans) responding to the same set of instructions.
+Inspired by the famous quote You shall know a word by the company it keeps [24], which is also the foundation of the distributional semantic hypothesis [34], we can get a better understanding of the valence attributed to the cue word by considering the valences of its neighboring associates.